How to create and manage Python environments in Visual Studio

 However, if you manually move an interpreter and its environment using the file system, Visual Studio won't know the new location.
 For more information, see Moving an interpreter.

-Use the following steps to identify an environment that's installed in a non-standard location, including conda environments:
+Use the following steps to identify an environment that's installed in a non-standard location (including conda environments in Visual Studio 2017 version 15.6 and earlier):

 Enter a name for the environment in the Description field.